▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Character and skills

 The character of Hovawart demands a person with a strong dog mind.
 He has a strong will, a head of its own and is very independent.
 Probably an heir to the pack guard dog, Kuvasz, who is one of his ancestors.
 He is self-assured and self-assured at the same time.
-The “desire to please” not as strong on him as on many other working dog breeds.
+The “desire to please” is not as strong in him as in many other working dog breeds..
 Your master or caretaker still has to work and earn it. then a Hovawart well educated he is an extremely efficient off-roader and a lovely friend.
 Master the role of companion dog suitable for everyday life, as well as your challenges in dog sports or even as a rescue and tracking dog.
 He has a very good nose.
 Yes, and the Hovawart it is also an excellent watchdog and protection dog.

 He is a defensive protector of his family and diligently protects his territory.
 He moves silently on the ground and faces an intruder suddenly but persistently.
 With built-in yard dog, the Hovawart not fully occupied, especially since today you have to monitor hardly a large enough area.
 He is intelligent and seeks true association with his caregiver.
 At the same time it is affectionate and sensitive and at the same time it radiates something primitive, archaic.